Miriam Rivera

-Miriam Rivera (1981 – 5 February 2019), known by the mononym Miriam, was a Mexican-born transgender model and TV personality, who resided in New York City, who became known for starring on the British reality television show There's Something About Miriam and guesting on Big Brother Australia 2004.
+Miriam Rivera (20 January 1981 – 5 February 2019), known by the mononym Miriam, was a Mexican model and television personality, who became known for starring on the British reality television show There's Something About Miriam and guesting on Big Brother Australia 2004.
 She became recognized as the first openly transgender reality television star.
-Rivera also modelled and, using the name Victoria, performed in pornography.

-Miriam was an activist and spokesmodel for the transgender community.

-She was found dead in February 2019 at her apartment in Sonora, Mexico.
+Rivera was found dead in February 2019 at her apartment in Sonora, Mexico.
 She was deemed to have died by suicide, but her husband believed she had been murdered.

-In 2021, Wondery published an investigative podcast series into Rivera's life and her appearance on the show There's Something About Miriam titled Harsh Reality.
+In 2021, Novel and Wondery published an investigative podcast series into Rivera's life and her appearance on the show There's Something About Miriam titled Harsh Reality.
+It was number one in the Podcast in the USA and Canada in December 2021, won the APA Gold award and the British Podcast awards in 2022.

 In June 2022, a similar three-part documentary series, called Miriam: Death of a Reality Star, was commissioned by Channel 4 from Expectation Entertainment.